-The Conservation Conversation is a meeting of members of the general public, representatives of a variety of organizations and agencies, and the faculty, students and staff of Purdue University Fort Wayne.
-We seek to educate and inform, and facilitate dialogue among local and regional organizations and other stakeholders about the opportunities and challenges for conservation efforts in our growing community.
-By coming together to share research, experience, and perspectives, participants foster collaboration with partners to promote the best outcomes for the quality of life in our region.
+The Conservation Conversation is a meeting of members of the general public, representatives of a variety of organizations and agencies, and faculty, students and staff of Purdue University Fort Wayne.
+We seek to educate, inform, and facilitate dialogue among local and regional organizations and other stakeholders about the opportunities and challenges for conservation efforts in our growing community.
+By coming together to share research, experience, and perspectives, participants foster collaboration to promote the best outcomes for the quality of life in our region.
 We hope you’ll join us!

 Photo by Michael Homoya, a 2023 keynote speaker.

 Join us on October 26th, 2023, in the International Ballroom at Purdue University Fort Wayne for this year’s annual Conservation Conversation.
 There will be a silent auction, interactive displays, a fundraising dinner with live entertainment from Alicia Pyle, and more to accompany various speakers throughout the day and panels on topics related to this year’s theme: Pathways to Progress featuring our keynote speakers for this year, Jesse Kharbanda and Michael Homoya.

 In the opening year, the Conversation was held in the (then) Indiana – Purdue Fort Wayne Alumni Center.
 The event featured 18 speakers representing the City of Fort Wayne, the Department of Natural Resources, not for profits like ACRES Land Trust, and a variety of faculty from Purdue Fort Wayne that are affiliated with the ERC.